mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 Build options
 ^^^^^^^^^^^^^
 How Buidlroot will build the code.
-Leave the default values
+Leave the default values.

 System Configuration